Jh0mpis/N-Body-Molecular-Dynamics-MHPC-Project/docs/report.md

 ### Hybrid Parallelization

-The hybrid approach combined OpenMP and OpenMPI to exploit both shared-and distributed-memory architectures and reduce the communication time performed in the openMPI version.
+The hybrid approach combined OpenMP and OpenMPI to exploit both shared-and distributed-memory architectures and reduce the communication time performed in the OpenMPI version.
 Key steps included:

 1. **Intra-Node Parallelization**: OpenMP was used to parallelize computations within each node.
 2. **Inter-Node Communication**: OpenMPI handled communication between nodes.